kendagriff/workflow.js/README.md

 # workflow.js

 Finite-state machine (FSM) for Backbone.js with an **elegant** syntax.
 Works as a drop-in extension of Backbone.Model.
 What's it got on other JS-based state machines?
-It's simple, and has an intuitive syntax.
+It's simple, it works out-of-the-box with Backbone.js, and it supports multiple state machines.
 This FSM is loosely modeled after the [Ruby workflow gem from geekq](https://github.com/geekq/workflow).

 ### Dependencies
 * JQuery